harlan-zw/harlanzw.com-vitepress/app/blog/how-the-heck-does-vite-work/index.md

 </html>
 ```

-You'll notice we have 2 script files there.
-On inspecting them you'd see a lot of gibberish looking code,
+You'll notice we have 2 script files there: `chunk-vendor.js` and `app.js`.
+On inspecting them you'd see a lot of gibberish looking code.
  it helps to use the [webpack-bundle-analyzer](https://www.npmjs.com/package/webpack-bundle-analyzer) to see how it works visually.

 #### chunk-vendors.js